 When a producer with ABC's "20/20" called in November 2014 with allegations questioning the quality of CarMax's used vehicles, CarMax knew it had a potential brand crisis.
 To support allegations, "20/20" claimed it had undercover store footage, customer complaints and an interview with a former employee asserting that he was fired for raising quality concerns to leadership.

 CarMax called Padilla for crisis response and messaging counsel.
 Together, they needed to invalidate the story as quickly as possible, with minimal internal and external reputational damage to the brand.
-This required frequent and transparent communications with the "20/20" producer to understand the focus on the story.
+This required frequent and transparent communication with the "20/20" producer to understand the focus on the story.

 To dispel quality-issue claims, the Padilla team and CarMax educated "20/20" on CarMax's strong quality processes and shared consumer research, such as 95 percent of purchasers say they would recommend CarMax to family and friends.
 We also armed CarMax's customer service team with scripts for consumer complaints; notified all 20,000+ associates of the situation and provided messaging; directed store management on how to handle media requests and complaints; and provided Investor Relations, the CEO and the CFO with information to address questions from Wall Street.